Time constraints, the Covid-19 pandemic, and inclement weather all contribute to golfers spending less time on the golf course and more time indoors.

-This is a subscription service available at $9.99 per month or $99.99 per year.
-There is a 30-day free trial period that requires you to select a subscription option before you can access approximately 42,000 courses that you and up to 3 other players can compete virtually.
+This subscription service is available at $9.99 per month or $99.99 per year.
+A 30-day free trial period requires you to select a subscription option before you can access approximately 42,000 courses that you and up to 3 other players can compete virtually.
 With the wide selection, you are almost certain to find your local golf course on the app.

 Competitive golfers can test their skills against golfers from around the globe in weekly tournaments.